learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 Now, let's go back to the original example in this section.
 With our new setup, the issue of maintaining both sides of the relationship is solved.
-Simply by telling the song instance which artist it belongs to &mdash; either by using the Song class's `artist=` method or the Artist class's `add_song` method &mdash; we are able to access the list of songs that belong to a given artist.
+Simply by telling the song instance which artist it belongs to, we are able to access the list of songs that belong to a given artist.
+This works whether we use the Song class's `artist=` method or the Artist class's `add_song` method:

 Calling the `artist=` method on a Song instance: